 4. Should I focus on wool or meat?

-Meat typically generates more revenue per sheep, but wool provides consistent annual income.
-Many successful farms do both - meat from lambs, wool from adults.
+Meat generally generates more revenue per sheep, but wool provides consistent annual income.
+Many farms do both.

 5. How much land do sheep need?